Lastique/erase_gitlab_artifacts/README.md

 NOTE: Artifact removal is irreversible.
-Since the script is intended to be run automatically, it will not ask questions and will go ahead and remove whatever was specified on the command line. *BE CAREFUL AND USE ON YUR OWN RISK!*
+Since the script is intended to be run automatically, it will not ask questions and will go ahead and remove whatever was specified on the command line. *BE CAREFUL AND USE AT YOUR OWN RISK!*
 The author is not responsible for any data loss that may be caused by this utility.